Your website can never have enough members. But you've got to dig in and and do something if you want more members to come your way.

 - Offer seasonal discounts.

-- Set up a free trial for new users.
+- Set up free trials or paywalls.

 - Create a blog and post new content often.